junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 origin: AO3
 ---

-(tag: S13E12, hurt/comfort, only a teeny tiny bit of hurt I promise, chick-flick, bitter sweet, fluffy in the end)
+(tag: S13E12, hurt/comfort, only a teeny tiny bit of hurt I promise, chick-flick, bitter sweet, fluffy at the end)

-(warning: graphic depiction of violence)
+(warning: graphic depictions of violence)

 <br>

 Dean hums a cheerful tune as he descends the stairs, singing to himself some random jazz or sort that his own brain can't register.
 His feet tap on the ground along with the tune, he even does a little spinning dance when he enters the library.

-Cas is at the desk, some book spreading open in front of him.
+Cas is at the desk, some books spreading open in front of him.
 He hears the sound, looking up, surprised.
 "Dean?"

 Dean is smiling -- not the grinning type, actually beaming with joy.
 Eyes sparkling with energy, lip spreading so wide in the smile it reaches the ears.